About Mushroom Growing Media β Plates, Grain, Bulk Substrate & LC

 The sterile nutrient substrates fungal mycelium colonizes on its way to producing mushrooms.

 Working cultivators move through several media in the course of one grow.
-A culture might start on agar (for selection and isolation), move to liquid broth (for multiplication), spawn into grain (for volume), and finally colonize a bulk substrate like straw or hardwood (for fruiting).
-Each stage uses a different medium calibrated for the job โ and getting the medium right matters more than almost anything else in cultivation.
+A culture might start on agar (for selection and isolation), move to liquid broth (for multiplication), spawn into grain (for volume), and finally colonize a bulk substrate (for fruiting).
+Each stage uses a different medium calibrated for the job β and getting the medium right matters more than almost anything else in cultivation.

 Each form sits at a different point in the workflow.
 Most cultivators pass through several on the way to a fruiting flush.